Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Yes, lab diamonds carry the same shine and sparkle, the same color and clarity as mined diamonds.
 There is no difference, other than the creation process.

 Lab diamonds are graded on the same scale of Cut, Clarity, Color and Carat weight as natural diamonds.
-The GIA does certify lab-grown diamonds, however, we recommend IGI certifications for lab diamonds, as they give specific grades for Color and Clarity, which help you make a more informed decision.
+The GIA does certify lab-grown diamonds, however, since they have just started, they aren’t that many of them.
+We recommend IGI certifications for lab diamonds, as they also give specific grades for Color and Clarity and are much easier to find.

 A lab-created diamond is a real diamond, whereas a cubic zirconia is not.
 A cubic zirconia does not contain carbon, so does not qualify as a diamond.
 A simulant like cubic zirconia is less hard and does not look quite the same to the naked eye, unlike a lab diamond, which has the same look and physical properties as a natural diamond.